Elections in the United Kingdom: General elections

 United Kingdom general elections are held following a dissolution of Parliament.
 All the members of Parliament (MPs) forming the House of Commons of the Parliament of the United Kingdom are elected.
-Following the Dissolution and Calling of Parliament Act 2022, parliamentary sessions last five years and one way that an early election can be called is in a dissolution of Parliament by the monarch at the prime minister's request.
-Under the Act, dissolution occurs automatically 25 working days before the election (previously, a minimum period of 17 working days applied).
+Following the Dissolution and Calling of Parliament Act 2022, parliamentary terms last five years unless Parliament is dissolved sooner by the monarch at the prime minister's request.
+Under the Act, polling day occurs 25 working days after dissolution (previously, a minimum period of 17 working days applied).
 At this point, all parliamentary business ends and the role of MP ceases to exist until after polling day.

 Candidates for each constituency are chosen by political parties or stand as independents.
 Almost all successful candidates are members of a political party, with only one independent elected in the 2010 election.
 Each constituency elects one MP by the first past the post system of election.
 At the 2005 general election, there were 646 constituencies, thus 646 MPs were elected to Parliament.
 At the 2017 election the number of MPs was 650.

 A party with an overall parliamentary majority (more seats than all the other parties combined) following an election forms the government.
 If no party has an outright majority, parties can seek to form coalitions.
 At the 2010 election, even though the Conservatives won the greatest number of seats, it would have been possible for the Liberal Democrats to form a coalition with Labour (and maybe also other, smaller parties) instead of with the Conservatives.
 Situations such as these can give smaller parties considerable power: the eventual outcome of the 2010 election was effectively decided by the Liberal Democrats, while in 2017 the Conservatives lost their overall majority and had to rely on the Democratic Unionist Party (DUP) who held 10 seats to 'prop up' the minority conservative government in order to achieve the 326 seats needed for a majority government.

 The largest party not in government forms His Majesty's Loyal Opposition.
-This is currently the Labour Party.
+This is currently the Conservative Party.